This page describes all the tables and views contained in the DB file.

 0 2 Garlond Ironworks shares 2 Moogle:Garlond Ironworks shares 10.0 100.0 -1.0 9.0 99.0 30.0 60.0 29.0 0.18125

 Note: This example is very similar to Example 1 in minimum initial cash method, except that the intervals between inflows and outflows are different, so the resulting rate of return is the same as in that example.
-Note that the prices table only needs to provide the prices at the beginning and end of the statistics period, not the price at the time of each transaction, since the transaction itself already reflects the price information.
+Note that the prices table only needs to provide the unit prices at the beginning and end of the statistics period, not the unit price at the time of each transaction, since the transaction itself already reflects the unit price information.

 Example 2